 Analyzing DraftKings's Unusual Options Activity

 On Wednesday, shares of DraftKings (NASDAQ:DKNG) saw unusual options activity.
-After the option alert, the stock price moved down to $42.57.
+After the option alert, the stock price moved up to $49.5.

 - Option Type: SWEEP